 AI anxiety drives workers to hoard skills and knowledge to protect jobs, Adaptavist report reveals

-AI adoption is fueling a culture of self-preservation, with over a third of knowledge workers (35%) gatekeeping skills to maintain their usefulness.
+AI adoption is fueling a culture of self-preservation, with over a third of Canadian knowledge workers (33%) gatekeeping skills to maintain their usefulness

-LONDON, UNITED KINGDOM, November 5, 2025 /EINPresswire.com/ -- AI’s perceived threat to jobs is triggering a culture of self-preservation and anxiety in workplaces worldwide, according to technology consultancy Adaptavist’s latest report, 'The human cost of digital transformation.'
-As companies race to adopt AI, the study showed the enormous impact it's having on knowledge sharing and education, with more than a third of workers (35%) hoarding knowledge for fear of being replaced, and a huge 38% admitting they’re reluctant to train colleagues in areas they see as personal strengths.
+TORONTO, CANADA, November 5, 2025 /EINPresswire.com/ -- AI’s perceived threat to jobs is triggering a culture of self-preservation and anxiety in workplaces worldwide, according to technology consultancy Adaptavist’s latest report, 'The human cost of digital transformation.'
+As companies race to adopt AI, the study showed the enormous impact it's having on knowledge sharing and education, with a third of workers (33%) hoarding knowledge for fear of being replaced, and 34% admitting they’re reluctant to train colleagues in areas they see as personal strengths.

-The findings, based on a survey of 4,000 knowledge workers across the UK, US, Germany, and Canada, also revealed that one in five (20%) are directly experiencing stress and anxiety due to their fear of being replaced by AI.
-Job security concerns are particularly pressing among younger generations, with 40% of Gen Z workers reporting stress or anxiety linked to AI adoption.
-This anxiety reflects shifting workplace realities.
-Since 2022, the number of entry-level positions, graduate roles, internships, and junior jobs has declined by 32%.
-Although less pronounced, Adaptavist found that the same fears still impact over a quarter (26%) of workers aged 55 and above, showing how anxiety around AI and job losses transcends generations.
+Adaptavist’s survey of 4,000 knowledge workers (1,000 from Canada, the US, UK and Germany respectively), conducted by Attest, also revealed that one in five (21%) Canadian workers are directly experiencing stress and anxiety due to their fear of being replaced by AI.
+This figure rises to 30% among Gen Z workers, reflecting shifting workplace realities.
+Young people face a tough labour market, with entry-level positions increasingly hard to come by.
+Although less pronounced, Adaptavist found that the same fears still impact more than 1 in 10 (15%) Canadian knowledge workers aged 55+, showing how anxiety around AI and job losses transcends generations.

 Neal Riley, Innovation Lead, The Adaptavist Group, commented: